Melike10/GameCollectionManagement/README.md

 # GameCollectionManagement

-A Windows Forms Application for managing and reviewing games.
+A Sample of Windows Forms Application for managing and reviewing games.
 Users can add, edit, search, and filter games, leave reviews, and rate their games.
 The system includes user authentication, role-based access control, and CRUD operations for games and reviews.

 ---